 REMIT prohibits market manipulation and trading on inside information in wholesale energy markets.
-The definitions of market manipulation and insider trading in REMIT are in line with those applying under Directive 2003/6/EC (Market Abuse Directive or MAD), though adapted for wholesale energy markets.
-The prohibitions of market manipulation and insider trading in REMIT does not apply to wholesale energy products which are financial instruments and to which Article 9 of MAD applies.
+The definitions of market manipulation and insider trading in REMIT are in line with those applying under Directive 2003/6/EC (Market Abuse Directive or MAD the predecessor of MAR and CS MAD2), though adapted for wholesale energy markets.
+The prohibitions of market manipulation and insider trading in REMIT do not apply to wholesale energy products which are financial instruments and to which Article 9 of MAD applies.